 In a New York Minute

-The Jacob Javits Convention Centre was home to the 2014 Summer Fancy Food Show where over 2,400 exhibitors from around the world showcased over 180,000 products Jill had a marathon three-day visit to the show and other parts of magical Manhattan.
-One of her highlights was the Chelsea Market, located in the Meatpacking District.
+The Jacob Javits Convention Centre is home to the Summer Fancy Food Shows where over 2,400 exhibitors from around the world showcase over 180,000 products.
+Jill attends this show every other year and checks out many of the great food establishments.
+One of her highlights is the Chelsea Market, located in the Meatpacking District.
 With about 50 shops and restaurants, offering anything from wine and cheese to kitchen gadgets, it’s a feast for the foodie.
-In just 15 years Chelsea Market has become one of the greatest indoor food halls in the world.
+In just 20 years Chelsea Market has become one of the greatest indoor food halls in the world.

 Another culinary highlight in Harlem was a visit to Marcus Samuelsson’s trendy Red Rooster restaurant where comfort is the main ingredient.
 Named after the legendary Harlem speakeasy, Red Rooster captures the essence of the neighbourhood in its traditional African American cooking.
 Indulge in homemade cornbread or fried yardbird (chicken) while listening to local musicians play their hearts out.
 Check out Samuelsson’s NY Times Best Seller Yes, Chef.

 Sometimes we forget what’s right in our own back yard.
 Toronto is just a short trip east that offers so much.

 From history to food and fashion, Florence has it all.

 Discover the Windy City!
 Check here for some of Jill’s favourite places to eat, stay, shop, and enrich your trip.

 Perfect sunny California weather set the stage for the 38th Fancy Food Show in San Francisco in January 2014.